frustra/strayphotons/docs/generated/General_Components.md

 ## `event_bindings` Component

-Event bindings (along with signal bindings) are the main way entites communicate with eachother.
+Event bindings, along with [`signal_bindings`](#signal_bindings-component), are the main ways entites communicate with eachother.
 When an event is generated at an entity, it will first be delivered to any local event queues in the [`event_input` Component](#event_input-component).
 Then it will be forwarded through any matching event bindings to be delivered to other entities.

 In their most basic form, event bindings will simply forward events to a new target:
 ```json